revbayes/revbayes.github.io/README.md

 	git checkout source
 	git clone github.com/willpett/revbayes_tutorials.git _site

 Then, when making changes to the tutorials, the static site should be rebuilt and committed as well.
 The script `jekgit.sh` takes care of the steps involved.
-After making changes, simply run the script from the source repository, along with a commit message
+After committing changes to the source, simply run the `jekgit.sh` script from the source repository, along with a commit message

 	sh jekgit.sh <commit message>